arnav-sutraway/BlackJack/README.md

-# BlackJack AI Assistant 🃏
+# HackJack - BlackJack AI Assistant 🃏

 A Blackjack game that uses computer vision and the Gemini API to recognize cards in real time and recommend the optimal move.